acherm/HDR/README.md

 > semantic relationships between feature models and product comparison
 > matrices, a large class of tabular data.
 I then empirically
 > investigate how these feature models can be used to test in the large
 > configurable systems with different sampling strategies.
-Along this
+Along with this
 > effort, I report on the attempts and lessons learned when defining the
 > "right" variability language.
 From a reverse engineering perspective,
 > I contribute to synthesize variability information into models and